khokao/synergetica/services/docs/getting-started/tutorial.md

     name: L3S3P31
 ```

-After that, the name displayed on the block will also be changed and a blue arrow will appear from the green block.
+After that, the name displayed on the block will change and a blue arrow will appear from the green block.

 Now, you completed building toggle switch circuit :raised_hands: .